yitzuliu/DissertationDemo/README.md

 ---

-**Built with ❤️ for makers, learners, and anyone who wants to confidently tackle any hands-on task.**
+**Built with ❤️ for makers, learners, and anyone who wants to confidently tackle any hands-on task with intelligent AI assistance.**